pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 Based on the text above, judge the following items.
 Com base no texto acima, julgue os itens seguintes.

-Item.
 29. There are schools which award students iPads if they never miss a day during a school year.

-Item.
 29. Há escolas que dão como prêmio iPads aos alunos que nunca faltaram um dia durante um ano escolar.

 There's the positive approach, in which students are rewarded with iPads, sneakers, gift cards,